nick-prater/kronekeeper/README.md

 Kronekeeper is an open source web application for documenting connection block wiring frames ('Krone Frames') and their jumpering details.

-Kronekeeper can be used replace the KRIS software, once supplied by [Clyde Broadcast](http://www.clydebroadcast.com/), which has been used by many major UK broadcasters to document their wiring.
-As of 2016, this software is still in use, but as it is unsupported and cannot run on modern operating systems, a replacement is needed.
+Kronekeeper can be used replace the KRIS software, once supplied by Clyde Broadcast, which has been used by many major UK broadcasters to document their wiring.
+This is now unsupported and unable to run on modern operating systems, so a replacement is needed

 In replacing KRIS, Kronekeeper also seeks to address some of its weaknesses: